flipp-oss/deimos/docs/DATABASE_BACKEND.md

 * `kafka_messages` - this keeps track of the messages that were "published", including the payload, topic, key and partition key.
-These messages are *raw data* - all processing, including Avro encoding, must happen upstream before they are inserted.
+These messages are *raw data* - all processing, including schema-encoding, must happen upstream before they are inserted.
 * `kafka_topic_info` - this table is essentially a lock table used to ensure that only one producer thread is ever "working" on a topic at a time.